wesuuu/vagrant-terraform-aws/README.md

   LogLevel FATAL
 ```

-Copy the above output but modify the Host from "default" to whatever you want to name it and paste the info into your `~/.ssh/config` file.
+Copy the output from your command but modify the Host from "default" to whatever you want to name it and paste the info into your `~/.ssh/config` file.
 You can now connect a code editor like Visual Studio Code (vscode) to your VM (to do this with vscode, make sure you have remote development installed https://code.visualstudio.com/docs/remote/ssh and connect to the host you defined).